Great costumes don’t need to be elaborate or costly. The following costumes can be tossed together quickly and easily.

 Cut a piece of bright yellow cardboard or posterboard into a 3-foot square.
 Write an enormous note across the front with a thick magic marker.
 Poke two small holes near the top and hang the giant note from your neck with thick twine.

 Take a light-coloured suit or dress, rip it in several places, and paint tire treads across the front with black acrylic paint.
 Or, for a more authentic effect, coat an actual tire in paint and roll it over the outfit.
 Then splash some fake blood across the costume.
-Blood can be made by mixing:

 This costume will work best on a tall person.
 Dress head to toe in black.
 Hang a light mirror around your neck using wire, heavy twine, or fabric.
 Your costume is anyone you stand across from, or everyone else at the party.